orgua/universal-android-debloater-UI/README.md

   - runs on Python and dearpygui
 - should support all versions of Android
   - but only android 10 is tested right now
-- check packages on device against packages known to debloater
+- check packages on device against packages known to debloater-tool
 - filter for package-type, keywords, enable-status and remove-recommendation
 - packages can be enabled, disabled, installed and uninstalled
-- save current package data as csv locally
+- manually save current package data as csv locally
-- auto-save meta-data on device
+- auto-save meta-data on device (info stays even if adb does not show it anymore)
 - resizing windows adapts the table
 - log of adb operations - timestamp, device, shell-operation and response